 This cake bakes great in a 12-inch Bundt cake or use two 9 x 5 inch loaf pans, 9 x 13 inch pan or a 12-cup tube pan.
 Beware of the different baking times with the pans and check the cake at about 40 - 45 minutes.

 Storing this cake is simple.
 Just follow the simple instructions below.

-In the Freezer: You can freeze the baked cake easily for up to 3 months.
+- You can freeze the baked cake easily for up to 3 months.
 Cut the cake into pieces and wrap each cake piece in plastic wrap, further add a foil layer and freeze the individual pieces before stashing them in the plastic bag.
-(The freezing of individual pieces before putting them in a plastic bag will help the pieces to stay from sticking together.)

-Tip: Do not add the lemon glaze if you plan to freeze the cake.
-Pour fresh ganache on the pieces when you are ready to serve.
+- Do not add the lemon glaze if you plan to freeze the cake.

 Old Fashioned Sour Cream Pound Cake